Academic Affairs Policies

 Advanced Placement: Students who take AP exams may be eligible to receive credit for certain core requirements and for elective courses.
 Students need to bring an official AP score report to their academic advisor in order to complete a credit evaluation.
 AP credits may not be applied for major credit.
 Click here to see how the most common AP exams translate into SFS credits.

 International Baccalaureate: Students who earn scores of 6 or 7 in higher level (HL) subjects may be eligible to receive credit for certain core requirements and for elective courses.
 Students need to bring an official IB score report to their academic advisor in order to complete a credit evaluation.
 Click here to see how the most common IB subjects translate into SFS credits.

-13th Year Programs: SFS-Q recognizes a number of 13th year degree programs and students may be eligible to receive credit for certain core requirements and for elective courses.
+13th Year Programs: GU-Q recognizes a number of 13th year degree programs and students may be eligible to receive credit for certain core requirements and for elective courses.
 Students need to bring an official score reports to their academic advisor in order to complete a credit evaluation.
 Click here to see a list of 13th year programs.